 Some connections are better established and more respected than others simply because of the results they have achieved over time.

-Owners have certain colours that Jockeys wear and if you watch horse racing a lot you will get to know certain colours go past the winning post first more than others.
+Owners have certain colours that Jockeys wear, and if you watch horse racing a lot, you will get to know certain colours go past the winning post first more than others.

 Course Form

-Course form is highly important some courses are left-handed and some are right-handed, some are undulating and some are flat and as with ground, certain horses have different preferences.
+Course form is highly important; some courses are left-handed, and some are right-handed, some are undulating, and some are flat, and, as with ground, certain horses have different preferences.

 It is well worth checking if a horse wins more often at a certain course and if they are running over that course again today, check along with other factors such as ground, etc as mentioned in this article.